Call: 913-440-4703 (MO or KS)

 filler@godaddy.com

-Got bees on your hummingbird feeders?
-Take them down and leave them down until spring when flowers become a source again.
-Better yet, buy a bee-proof feeder!
-OR put a section of pantihose around your current feeder so only a long-beaked huming bird can reach the sweet stuff.
+If you have bees on your hummingbird feeders, take them down and leave them down until spring when flowers become a source of nectar again.
+A better option would be to purchase a bee-proof feeder.
+Alternatively, you can wrap a section of pantihose around your current feeder, ensuring that only long-beaked hummingbirds can access the sweet nectar.

 Bees in trash cans or dumpsters: